YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/README.md

 -   **Select an existing Visual Effect Graph Asset**, and click the **Edit** button in the **Inspector**.
 This **opens the Visual Effect Graph window with the graph contained in this Asset**.
 -   Select the **Visual Effect component** (menu: next to the Asset template, click **Edit**).
 This opens the Visual Effect Graph window and with the graph contained in the **referenced Asset**.

+#### Adding graph elements

+To add graph elements, you can use any of the following methods:

+-   **Right-click Menu** : Right-click to open the menu, select **Add Node**, then select the **Node** you want to add from the menu.
+This action is context-sensitive, based on the element that is below your cursor, and only provides you with graph elements that are compatible.
+-   **Spacebar Menu** : This shortcut is the equivalent of making a right-click, then selecting **Add Node**.
+-   Interactive Connections : When creating an edge from a port (either property or workflow), drag the edge around and release the click into empty space to display the Node Menu.
+This action is context-sensitive, based on the source port's type, and only provides you with compatible graph elements that you can connect to.

 #### Previewing a graph’s effect

 To **preview an effect**, you can: